 First Reviewer's Choice award for E-Books, 2000.
 Romantic Times; The Last Enemy.

 A Reviewer's Top Pick for 2000; nominated for the Best Ebook Reviewer's Choice Award from Romantic Times Magazine; EPPIE 2001 Finalist; RunningRiver Reader; Byte Me.

 Romantic Times Reviewer's Choice award for Best Small Press Romance; Missing You.

 First Draft Script Contest, first place, I Love Luci - When I Don’t Want to Kill Her (renamed Do Wah Diddy Die)

 Pauline received the eBook Excellence Award in December 2000, awarded to those who strive for excellence in the e-publishing industry, and an ePub Ambassador Award in 1999.
-She also won a Fire To Fly award in 1998 from for an article she co-wrote on electronic publishing Futures Magazine.
+She also won a Fire To Fly award in 1998 for an article she co-wrote on electronic publishing from Futures Magazine.